pranavr2003/ap_final_proj/README.md

   ]
 }
 ```
 - This will return a `projectID` which you can use to upload documents and extract information.
+The `projectId` needs to be replaced in the same variable name at `frontend/src/app/extract/page.tsx`.
+It is unique per project.